SAP-samples/btp-cap-genai-rag/README.md

 The business scenario is also available as [single-tenant version](./single-tenant) in the respective directory of this repository.

+This use case can be replicated end to end following the respected Discovery Center Mission: [GenAI Mail Insights - Develop a CAP-based (multitenant) application using GenAI and RAG on SAP BTP](https://discovery-center.cloud.sap/missiondetail/4371/)

+> **Note** As a prerequisite, access to Generative AI Hub is required.
+GA is planned later this year.

 ## Impressions of the Reference Application

 [<img src="./docs/images/App_Impressions00.png" width="300"/>](./docs/images/App_Impressions00.png?raw=true)